Check dam: Mountainous regions

 As a strategy to stabilize mountain streams, the construction of check dams has a long tradition in many mountainous regions dating back to the 19th century in Europe.
 Steep slopes impede access by heavy construction machinery to mountain streams, so check dams have been built in place of larger dams.
 Because the typical high slope causes high flow velocity, a terraced system of multiple closely spaced check dams is typically necessary to reduce velocity and thereby counteract erosion.
 Such consolidation check dams, built in terraces, attempt to prevent both headward and downward cutting into channel beds while also stabilizing adjacent hill slopes.
 They are further used to mitigate flood and debris flow hazards.

+Case studies validate the effectiveness of these check dam systems.
+On the Guerbe River in Switzerland, where a series of over 100 check dams had been implemented to control landslides and other natural debris flow disasters, it was found that the check dams reduced the amount of sediment being carried by the river.
+The dams did so by flattening out the riverbed and retaining an initial amount of sediment, although the main impact came from the gradient change.
+However, the benefits of these dams are often erased in the event of a failure, which releases trapped sediment and destabilizes both the riverbed and surrounding land, increasing the risk of disaster.

 Temporary Test Dams TTDs

 In the UK planning laws, applications and restrictions delay flood mitigation work.
 This can be counteracted by setting up Temporary Test Dams in watercourses that can then be monitored and valued.
 This does however require the landowners support.
 TTDs have proven to be a great way to get rapid action following a flood event and a way to get communities involved in the defence against future flood events.